JJ8428/ESP32_CSI_NLOS_Classifier/readme.md

 Explore a real-time application of the NN classifier, demonstrating its functionality in practical scenarios.

-## Results

-The results of the classifiers, including accuracy, precision, recall, and other relevant metrics, can be found [here](insert-link-here).

-## Plots

-Discover a collection of plots illustrating the effectiveness of each feature in distinguishing between LOS and NLOS scenarios.

 ## Data Collection

 The CSI data is collected using the EspressIf CSI script, available [here](https://github.com/espressif/esp-csi/tree/master/examples/get-started).